RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 ## Introduction

-The Roa Logic AHB-Lite Multi-layer Interconnect is a fully parameterized soft IP High Performance, Low Latency Interconnect Fabric for AHB-Lite.
-It allows a virtually unlimited number of AHB-Lite Bus Masters and Slaves to be connected without the need of bus arbitration to be implemented by the Bus Masters.
-Instead, Slave Side Arbitration is implemented for each Slave Port within the core.
+The Roa Logic AHB-Lite Multi-layer Interconnect, hereafter referred to as ’the Interconnect’, is a fully parameterized high performance, low latency interconnect fabric soft IP for AHB-Lite.
+It allows a virtually unlimited number of AHB-Lite bus masters and slaves to be connected without the need for bus arbitration to be implemented by the bus masters.
+Instead, slave side arbitration is implemented for each slave port within the core.

 <figure>
 <img src="assets/img/ahb-lite-switch-sys.png" id="fig:ahb-lite-switch-sys" alt="Multi–layer Interconnect Usage Example" /><figcaption aria-hidden="true">Multi–layer Interconnect Usage Example</figcaption>
 </figure>

-The Multi-layer Interconnect supports priority based and Round-Robin based arbitration when multiple Bus Masters request access to the same Slave Port.
+The Multi-layer Interconnect supports priority based and round-robin based arbitration when multiple bus masters request access to the same slave port.
 Typically arbitration completes within 1 clock cycle.

 ### Features

--   AMBA AHB-Lite Compatible
+-   AMBA AHB-Lite compatible

 -   Fully parameterized

--   Unlimited number of Bus Masters and Slaves[^1]
+-   Unlimited number of bus masters and slaves[^1]

 -   Slave side arbitration

--   Priority and Round-Robin based arbitration
+-   Priority and round-robin based arbitration

--   Slave Port address decoding
+-   Slave port address decoding

--   Slave Masking to increase system performance - New in v1.2
+-   Slave masking to increase system performance - New in v1.2

 -   Error assertion when no slave correctly addressed - New in v1.3